ONSdigital/dp-developer-site/static/retirement/index.md

 ### Data endpoints for aggregated search pages

-Tt has been decided that ONS will retire the data endpoints for our aggregated search pages due to the following reasons:
+It has been decided that ONS will retire the data endpoints for our aggregated search pages due to the following reasons:

 - out of date technology
 - built as a proof of concept